KolorCompany/KolorEyesIframeAPI/README.md

 API methods
 -----------

-Assuming you have instanciated the Kolor Eyes Iframe API under *api* var name, there is a list of available methods.

 To know how to start with the API, you should take a look to our first example.

+Assuming you have instanciated the Kolor Eyes Iframe API under *api* var name, there is a list of available methods and theire signatures.

 **isConnected**